lmjohns3/theanets/docs/creating.rst

 Input Layer
 -----------

-The first element in the layers configuration sequence should normally be a single integer specifying the size of the expected input data.
+The first element in the layers configuration sequence is normally a single integer specifying the size of the expected input data.
 The ``theanets`` code creates an :class:`Input <theanets.layers.Input>` layer from this integer value.

 The input layer in a model is almost a no-op.
 It doesn't have any learnable parameters, and effectively it just passes data along to the first hidden layer.